| |

 See the S-Curve Motion concept page for more information.

+Using a non-zero JerkPercent increases the maximum deceleration above the user-specified average.
 If your system can’t handle the higher peak, you risk overshoot or excessive load.
 The relation between average deceleration and maximum deceleration is:

 \[ Maximum Deceleration \;=\; \frac{decel}{1 - \bigl(jerkPercent \times 0.005\bigr)} \]